 When the two preceding actions have been carried out, the director and all compute nodes should be rebooted.
-A user should then be able to create and submit jobs with a user-managed FSx instance, or submit jobs with an OnDemand FSx instance, depending on which tokens were assigned to the profile of the user.
+A user should then be able to create and submit jobs with a user-managed FSx instance, or submit jobs with an OnDemand FSx instance, depending on which tokens were assigned to the cloudjob profile.